-Installation of Spindle Professional in Unattended Mode.
+Installation of Spindle Document Distribution in Unattended Mode.

 - A fully installed and configured printing environment (e.g. Sage ERP X3, Realitex), with printing running under a service account that can log in interactively to the server.

-- No additional requirements necessary for Windows Server 2012
+- Windows Server 2012 or later

 Establish the Print Agent Process and Print Agent user account